bkeroack/elita/doc/gitdeploy.rst

 These changes will then persist with future deployments, as new code will be automatically merged into the existing repository without overwriting local changes.

+Any *uncommitted* changes will be lost with the next deployment to prevent pull failure.

 ..
 CAUTION::
    Any time you modify a gitdeploy locally it creates a chance that future deployments could result in a merge error and failed deployment.
 Elita uses git options to minimize the changes of merge errors by default,